tc39/notes/meetings/2019-10/october-3.md

 GFC: If the assertion is that it’s a known thing that the algorithm won’t change then I think the default is fine.

-MCN: This stuff is not a v1 concern, although if this is a web compatibility concern, maybe we should not pick a default.
+MPC: This stuff is not a v1 concern, although if this is a web compatibility concern, maybe we should not pick a default.
 None of us are cryptographers.

 WH: How do you know none of us are cryptographers?

-MCN: Good point - rather, it’s that this isn’t a cryptographic standards committee.
+MPC: Good point - rather, it’s that this isn’t a cryptographic standards committee.

 BEC: I agree - I’ve read the papers around UUID v4, but I’m not enough of a mathematician to make any definitive claims about it.
 What if databases have a trillion items in them soon?
 Right now if you generate a billion a second for (some amount of time), you’d have a one in a million chance of getting a collision.